 - Introduce lesson plans: Professors can give students a heads up for what you’ll be discussing in class that day, especially if you’ve strayed from the syllabus.

 - Extend office hours: If students can’t meet during office hours, ask them to send you a quick DM on Twitter instead.

 - Swap links: Use Twitter to swap interesting websites that pertain to the lesson.

 - Keep up the discussion: If you ran out of time during class, let students know they can use Twitter to keep up the discussion until the next class.

 - GroupTweet: This “message broadcasting” service uses Twitter to send out quick messages to team members and classes.

 - Send voice mails: TwitterFone lets you send voice mails to Twitter from your phone.

-- Pre-tweet: Write tweets that can be sent later, before you forget about them-an interesting choice for students at online colleges for creative writing.
+- Pre-tweet: Write tweets that can be sent later, before you forget about them-an interesting choice for students at colleges for creative writing.

 - Submit discussion questions: Ask students to tweet in discussion questions before class so you’re prepared to answer them.